Xin667/Team3/README.md

 cefr_t5_model_results.xlsx – Excel file showing the evaluation metrics for the submission.

 hackathon_and_final_exam.html – HTML version of hackathon and final exam presentation.
-You can also open it directly here https://molab.marimo.io/notebooks/nb_nExdKGHyZ8vU7qnxciqBsq
+You can open it directly here https://molab.marimo.io/notebooks/nb_nExdKGHyZ8vU7qnxciqBsq

 tsar2025_test.jsonl – The test dataset that was used to generate the simplified outputs in the submission file.